November 29, 2022

 Background Checks vs Investigative Reports: The Difference and The Details

-Private investigations can be used for pre-employment reasons, and often are utilized as a follow-up to an initial background check.
-These types of investigations usually involve character-based screening, rather than fact-based that CRAs provide.
-Many employers contend that normal background investigations are not in-depth enough, or that individuals could be lying about their credentials (i.e. forging a paystub for an employment verification, or creating a diploma with photoshop).
+Private investigations can be used for pre-employment reasons and often are utilized as a follow-up to an initial background check.
+These types of investigations usually involve character-based screening rather than fact-based, that CRAs provide.
+Many employers contend that normal background investigations are not in-depth enough or that individuals could lie about their credentials (i.e., forging a pay stub for employment verification or creating a diploma with Photoshop).

 With that being said, we understand that getting a thorough background screening is important to make the best hiring decisions.
 It’s why we insist on providing comprehensive, accurate reports!
-For this reason, we’re going to break down what is included in a couple of our most popular criminal searches.
+For this reason, we will break down what is included in a couple of our most popular criminal searches.

 National Criminal Database Search.

 You might hear us call it a multistate search or Core Services – we’ve got a couple of names for it, but it’s the most robust product in the screening industry.
 It includes records from nearly every state nationwide, including most Department of Corrections.
 This can include criminal traffic cases, misdemeanors, as well as felonies.
 The FCRA requires that we do not report non-convictions beyond seven years from the filing date, and we also keep on top of any other regulations at the state level or otherwise, too.
 All records are validated and verified by our team with multiple additional identifiers, such as address or driver’s license number.
 The big difference between our background investigations and a private investigation is that they will likely tell you of arrest records (instead of actual criminal cases), or cases that are no longer reportable per the FCRA.